Amanda Ngabirano: Background and education

 In her final year at Kakoba, she registered for the university entrance examinations again.
-The sat those A-Level examinations at St. Leo's College, Kyegobe, a Catholic, all-boys, boarding school in Fort Portal City.
+She sat the A-Level examinations at St. Leo's College, Kyegobe, a Catholic, all-boys, boarding school in Fort Portal City.
 She passed and was admitted to Makerere University on government scholarship, to study urban planning, her only selection on the application.
 In 2002, she entered Makerere University, graduating three years later with a Bachelor of Urban Planning degree.